zhaojiqiao/tilelang-npu/README.md

 ---

-TileLang has now been used in project [BitBLAS](https://github.com/microsoft/BitBLAS).
+TileLang has now been used in project [BitBLAS](https://github.com/microsoft/BitBLAS) and [AttentionEngine](https://github.com/microsoft/AttentionEngine).

 ## Join the Discussion